Step 4: Full View

 Should Engineer A treat his pavement-only scope of work as justifying discretionary, verbal-only disclosure of the incidentally observed wall defect, or as defining only his analytical investigation duty, leaving intact a non-scope-conditional written documentation obligation to ensure the safety concern is accessible to responsible public authorities?

-Treat Scope as Reducing Reporting to Discretionary Board's choice Accept that the pavement-only scope of work reduces the wall defect reporting obligation to discretionary, permitting verbal-only disclosure through the client chain and omission from the final report, on the grounds that Engineer A was not retained to assess structural conditions and his observation was speculative and incidental.
+O1 Accept that the pavement-only scope of work reduces the wall defect reporting obligation to discretionary, permitting verbal-only disclosure through the client chain and omission from the final report, on the grounds that Engineer A was not retained to assess structural conditions and his observation was speculative and incidental.
+Board's choice

 The Scope-Bounded Public Safety Obligation Principle supports treating the pavement-only scope as reducing Engineer A's wall defect reporting obligation to discretionary, since he was not retained to assess structural conditions and his observation was incidental.
 The Public Welfare Paramount principle holds that the obligation to protect public safety overrides scope-of-work boundaries when a life-safety hazard is incidentally discovered, because every licensed engineer retains independent Code obligations regardless of contractual scope.
 The Scope-of-Work Limitation as Incomplete Ethical Defense principle holds that scope of work defines the engineer's affirmative deliverable obligations to the client, not a ceiling on the engineer's independent safety disclosure obligations to the public.